Perana Performance Group

-The Perana Performance Group is a South African car developer located in Port Elizabeth.
+The Perana Performance Group is a South African car developer located in Gqeberha.
 It is the second manufacturer that uses the Perana brand name after the famous Basil Green Motors.
 The company was founded in late 2007.
 The cars are manufactured in the Hi-Tech plant of Hi-Tech Automotive & Superformance.

 By 2012 Superformance partnered with AC Cars and the Perana was renamed the AC 378 GT Zagato.
 Reportedly there are about ten pre-production models completed.